- UCAS course code

 BSocSc Politics and International Relations / Course details

 Year of entry: 2023

 Course unit details:

 Ethical Issues in World Politics

 |Available as a free choice unit?||Yes|

-This course involves studying the moral aspects of a variety of principle issues in contemporary world politics.
-Its main aim is to introduce students to a number of ethical difficulties surrounding identifying and applying ethical principles to aspects of world politics such as war and human rights.
-We will begin by asking the question if, and to what extent, moral action is possible in international politics.
-As such the course starts by analysing theoretical approaches to the place of ethics in world politics, and then moves to consider specific issues such as war, human rights, the politics of the human and torture.
+This course involves studying the ethical aspects of various principle issues in contemporary world politics.
+Its main aim is to introduce students to a number of ethical difficulties surrounding identifying and applying ethical principles to aspects of world politics, such as war and human rights.
+We will begin by asking to what extent moral action is possible in international politics.
+As such, the course starts by analysing theoretical approaches to the place of ethics in world politics and then moves to consider specific issues such as war, human rights, and the politics of the human and torture, for example.

-The objectives of the course are both general and subject specific.
-The former includes the development of oral skills through general discussion and presentations, written and analytical skills through the assessed essay and critical thinking tasks and finally, research skills from the use and assessment of large amounts of complex and often contradictory material.
+The objectives of the course are both general and subject-specific.
+The former includes the development of oral skills through general discussion and presentations, written and analytical skills through the assessed essay and critical thinking tasks, and research skills from using and assessing enormous amounts of complex and often contradictory material.

 By the end of the course, students should attain the subject-specific objectives of an advanced undergraduate level ability to: